ayfujii-aist/OpenSource4NaturalHRInteraction/README.md

   * Please change "device" as "hw:[card number],[device number]"

 * Change "volume_threshold" for volume detection according to your environment.

+#### Change the speech contents.
+Please change yaml files in ```rasa_ros/languages/en-US```

+For more information, please refer to [here](https://rasa.com/docs/rasa/2.x/training-data-format).

+#### Change the language
+Please change the roslaunch parameters of "language" and "data_language"

+Please add your language folder in rasa_ros/languages (like an "en-US") and add your xml files in the language folder.

+Please add the espnet dataset in your language like [here].(https://github.com/aistairc/OpenSource4NaturalHRInteraction/esp_rasa_nao/scripts/make_wav4espnet.py#L28)

 #### Not training rasa every roslaunch
 * Set "train_nlu" and "train_story" false.